-Title 9.2.2 Asset Monetisation
+Title 9.2.4 Asset Monetisation

-Description A User who has created an Asset has the Right to monetise that Asset.
+Description A User can monetise an Asset based on the Rights to the Asset.

 Comment The User having created the Asset has the Right to request immediate payment and/or subsequent royalties for their NFTs.